 SUMMER (May 1st – October 31st)Monday – Friday: 9:00 a.m. to 4:00 p.m.

 - Saturday and Sunday: 10:00 a.m. to 4:00 p.m.

 - WINTER (November 1st – April 30th)

-- Open for groups by appointment only, subject to availability of staff, Monday to Friday between 9 am and 4 pm.
+- Open for groups of 6 or more by appointment only, subject to availability of staff, Monday to Friday between 9 am and 4 pm.
 Closed weekends.
 For more information, please call 613-530-3122.
 (Please note: We cannot guarantee that we can meet all requests during this period.
 A minimum notice of 48 hours is preferable to enable us to provide staff.)

 - How much is admission?

 - Admission to the museum is by donation to the "Friends of the Penitentiary Museum at Kingston" Charitable Organization (# 87852 0964 RR 0001).
 All donations to the Friends are used for the further development of the museum and its services.